Santonio Holmes: 2008

 Despite returning no punts throughout the 2007 season, Holmes explored returning again for the 2008 season.
 During the offseason, Holmes had set a goal to play in all 16 games throughout the season, increasing his weight by 11 pounds through workouts in the offseason.

 Holmes began the season with 2 receptions for 19 yards in a win against the Houston Texans.
 In the following 10–6 win over the Cleveland Browns, Holmes totaled 94 yards on 5 receptions and had a carry for 10 yards.
 In the following loss to the Eagles, he recorded 3 receptions for 32 yards.
 Holmes saw his first score the following week in an overtime win against the Baltimore Ravens, finishing with 61 yards on 3 receptions for a touchdown.
 Following a bye week, Holmes totaled 89 yards on 5 receptions in the win against the Cincinnati Bengals.

 However, Holmes was benched following being arrested for possession of marijuana.
 Holmes was benched by coach Tomlin twice.
 He was forced to miss the following loss to the New York Giants, but was activated again for the Monday Night game against the Washington Redskins.

 Statistically, Holmes' production decreased when compared to his 2007 stats.
 He declined in receptions, receiving yards, and receiving average.
 However, Holmes' still contributed big plays throughout the season, especially during the game versus the Cowboys where he caught a long pass that ignited a struggling Steelers offense.

-In Super Bowl XLIII, Holmes secured the Steelers' NFL-record 6th Super Bowl win after catching a six-yard touchdown pass from Ben Roethlisberger with 35 seconds left in regulation.
+In Super Bowl XLIII, Holmes secured the Steelers' NFL-record sixth Super Bowl win after catching a six-yard touchdown pass from Ben Roethlisberger with 35 seconds left in regulation.
 Holmes caught nine passes for 131 yards and a touchdown, including four receptions for 73 yards on their final game-winning drive.
 He was named Super Bowl MVP, becoming the sixth wide receiver to win the award, and also was the third Pittsburgh receiver to win the award, following Lynn Swann in Super Bowl X and Hines Ward in Super Bowl XL.

 2009

+Holmes started off the 2009 season with receptions for 131 yards and a touchdown in a 13–10 overtime win over the Tennessee Titans.
+In Week 13, against the Oakland Raiders, he had eight receptions for 149 yards in the 27–24 loss.
 Statistically, 2009 was the best season of Holmes' career.
 He had 79 catches, 1,248 receiving yards, and five touchdowns and became Pittsburgh's first receiving target in which was surprisingly his last year with the team.
-He was traded during the offseason due to his brushes with the law.